(Guinea Worm Disease)

 People become infected by drinking water containing tiny crustaceans infected with the roundworm.

-A blister forms, usually on the lower legs or feet, with swelling, redness, and burning pain in the area around it, and the joints near the blister may be damaged.
+After mating, female worms move to the skin and create a blister, usually on the lower legs or feet, with swelling, redness, and burning pain in the area around it, and the joints near the blister may be damaged.

 Doctors diagnose the infection when they see the worm come out through the blister.

 Drinking only water that has been filtered, boiled, or chlorinated helps prevent the infection.

 The worm is removed by slowly rolling it on a stick or surgically.